dogmatiq/dapper/README.md

 Dapper is a pretty-printer for Go values.

-It is not specifically intended to be used directly as a debugging tool, but as a library for applications that need to describe Go values to humans, such as testing frameworks.
+It is not intended to be used directly as a debugging tool, but as a library for applications that need to describe Go values to humans, such as testing frameworks.

-Some features include:
+Some features and design goals include:

 - Concise formatting, without type ambiguity
 - Deterministic output, useful for generating diffs using standard tools
-- A filtering system for producing customized output on a per-value basis
+- A filter system for producing customized output on a per-value basis

 ## Example